AkaraTawng/AkaraTawng/README.md

 ⚡ I'm a frontend developer from the the Jurassic Coast, U.K. 🏄‍♂️

 # Currently Learning 💻
-- ⚡ React.js
+- ⚡ JavaScript.

 # Currently Working On 👨‍🔧
-⚡ Building my portfolio site.
+⚡ Dev.io Responsive Web Design projects.